Joplin mother takes plea deal on child abuse charge

 The conviction pertains to an arrest Aug.
 14 outside the Party City store at 430 S. Range Line Road.

-A probable-cause affidavit states that an officer responding to a report of a child wandering about the parking lot found the toddler sucking his thumb while asleep on the sidewalk about three to four feet from his mother, who appeared to be passed out.
+A probable-cause affidavit states that an officer responding to a report of a child wandering about the parking lot found the toddler sucking his thumb while asleep on the sidewalk 3 to 4 feet from his mother, who appeared to be passed out.

 The officer wrote that the boy was wearing dirty clothes, appeared hot and sunburned and had bug bites on his feet.
 Upon being awakened by officers, he complained of hunger and thirst and was placed in a squad car to cool off and given food and drink, according to the affidavit.